 - management of the sick or injured child

 - safeguarding in emergency care settings

 - major incidents involving children and young people

 This self-reported audit toolkit should be used by service leads to evaluate how well their children's emergency service aligns with the guidance provided by the standards.
 The toolkit was piloted in August 2018 across the UK and has been refined to support quality improvement and service development.

-For submission, help and support please contact: firstname.lastname@example.org
+For submission, help and support please contact the Health Policy team: firstname.lastname@example.org